-- 2.1.
-The Fundamental Safety Principles [1] establish one fundamental safety objective and ten safety principles that provide the basis for requirements and measures for the protection of people and the environment against radiation risks and for the safety of facilities and activities that give rise to radiation risks. - 2.2.
+2.1.
+The Fundamental Safety Principles [1] establish one fundamental safety objective and ten safety principles that provide the basis for requirements and measures for the protection of people and the environment against radiation risks and for the safety of facilities and activities that give rise to radiation risks.

+2.2.
 This fundamental safety objective has to be achieved, and the ten safety principles have to be applied, without unduly limiting the operation of facilities or the conduct of activities that give rise to radiation risks.
-To ensure that nuclear power plants are operated and activities are conducted so as to achieve the highest standards of safety that can reasonably be achieved, measures have to be taken to achieve the following (see Ref.
-[1], para.
-2.1):
+To ensure that nuclear power plants are operated and activities are conducted so as to achieve the highest standards of safety that can reasonably be achieved, measures have to be taken to achieve the following (see para.
+2.1 of the Fundamental Safety Principles [1]):

-- (a) To control the radiation exposure of people and the release of radioactive material to the environment during operational states; - (b) To restrict the likelihood of events that might lead to a loss of control over a nuclear reactor core, nuclear chain reaction, radioactive source, spent nuclear fuel, radioactive waste or any other source of radiation at a nuclear power plant; - (c) To mitigate the consequences of such events, were they to occur. - 2.3.
+- (a) To control the radiation exposure of people and radioactive releases to the environment in operational states; - (b) To restrict the likelihood of events that might lead to a loss of control over a nuclear reactor core, nuclear chain reaction, radioactive source, spent nuclear fuel, radioactive waste or any other source of radiation at a nuclear power plant; - (c) To mitigate the consequences of such events if they were to occur.

+2.3.
 The fundamental safety objective applies for all stages in the lifetime of a nuclear power plant, including planning, siting, design, manufacture, construction, commissioning and operation, as well as decommissioning.
-This includes the associated transport of radioactive material and the management of spent nuclear fuel and radioactive waste (see Ref.
-[1], para.
-2.2). - 2.4.
-The Fundamental Safety Principles (Ref.
-[1], para.
-2.3) state that:
+This includes the associated transport of radioactive material and the management of spent nuclear fuel and radioactive waste (see para.
+2.2 of the Fundamental Safety Principles [1]).